-- Strongly encouraged to submit at least one educational program proposal for the conference supported by the RLT (if applicable).
+- Strongly encouraged to submit at least one educational program proposal for the conference.

-- Additional responsibilities as assigned and agreed upon with volunteer supervisor and/or NACA staff liaison.
+- Additional responsibilities as assigned and agreed upon with volunteer supervisor and/or NACA office staff liaison.

 - Supports NACA programs through attendance whenever possible.

-- Must be a part time (50%) or full-time professional staff member at a NACA member institution.
+- Must be a full-time professional staff member at a NACA member institution.

 - Must have approval from and support of their institution (note: support is defined as financial as well as time out of the office, etc.).

 - If the volunteer changes jobs during the position’s term, the new school must also be a NACA member and provide a statement of support.
-The NACA Volunteer Development Manager must be informed of this change within two weeks and the new letter of support must be received at the NACA Office within 30 days of transition.
+The NACA Volunteer Development Manager must be informed of this change within two weeks and the new letter of support must be received at the NACA Office within 30 days of selection.
+If not a member school, the school must join as a member within 30 days of hiring.

 - NACA Connect